AnswerDotAI/fastmigrate/README.md

    ```
    fastmigrate --createdb --db /path/to/data.db
    ```
    If no database is there, creates an empty database with version=0, If a versioned db is there, do nothing.
-If an unversioned db or anything else is there, exit with an eror code.
+If an unversioned db or anything else is there, exit with an error code.
 This is equivalent to calling `fastmigrate.create_db()`

 2. **Check a db**
    ```